The Carnival of Champions: Gómez vs. Pintor

+Benitez vs. Hearns

 20 minutes after the first of the two co main events was over, it was Hearns' turn to step into the ring and challenge Benitez.
 The two engaged in one of the most intense staredowns in history.
 After touching gloves, Hearns began to use his longer jab, but the brave champion started to dig in.
 Hearns boxed from a distance in rounds one, two and three and Benitez kept applying pressure, and using his best method of fighting: Lying against the ropes.
 Whenever pinned there, Hearns would try to unleash a combination and Benitez would slip the punches coming at him and countering.
 Benitez's championship heart was also a very huge one.

 In the fifth, Hearns struck with a right to the head and Benitez's gloves touched the canvas.
 Referee Octavio Meyran of Mexico counted, but Benitez came back and almost won the round after that.
 Hearns also dominated the sixth and the seventh, but in the ninth, a Benitez right hand graced Hearns' chin and Hearns fell on all fours.
 Hearns also got up, and won the tenth round.
 Rounds eleven and twelve were all Wilfredo, with the champion trying to close the gap between him and Hearns with masterful counter punching and ring intelligence.
 Hearns, however, knew he needed the next few rounds to secure another world title, and he boxed Benitez by using his jab.
 Benitez also imagined he was the one who needed a rally, and had in rounds thirteen and fourteen, two of his best rounds of the fight.
 In round fifteen, Hearns seemed to think he had the decision secured, and Benitez seemed to imagine he needed a knockout to win, so Hearns proceeded to use his jab for three more minutes and Benitez tried to avoid defeat by throwing quick combinations onto Hearns' face to see if he could find the punch that would finally lay down The Hitman for good.
 But it wasn't to be, and the bell rang, putting an end to the second of two intense and historic boxing battles.

 When the decision was announced, it was a majority decision: two judges had voted for Hearns, (144–139 and 146–136, according to KO magazine) and one for a draw (142–142), making Hearns the WBC's new world Jr Middleweight champion.